-The EMF will be followed by the Project authorities during the planning, design, construction and operations for the different subprojects under the subcomponebts of the project mainly rural road and bridge maintenance and rehabilitation in order to ensuring environmental integration in planning, implementation, and monitoring of project supported activities.
-For ensuring good environmental management in the proposed RTIP-II: Flood Damage (Additional Financing) program, the EMF will provide guidance on pre-investment works/studies (such as environmental screening, environmental assessment, environmental management plans, etc.), provide set of steps, process, procedure, and mechanism for ensuring adequate level of environmental consideration and integration in each investment in the project-cycle; and describes the principles, objectives and approach to be followed to avoid or minimize or mitigate impacts.
-The EMF contains the following:
+The original EMF was followed by the Project authorities during the planning, design, construction and operations for the different subprojects under different sub-components of the project mainly, rural road improvements, rural road maintenance, rural waterways, growth center markets, in order to ensuring environmental integration in planning, implementation, and monitoring of project supported activities.
+For ensuring good environmental management in the proposed program, the EMF will provide guidance on pre-investment works/studies (such as environmental screening, environmental assessment, environmental management plans, etc.), provide set of steps, process, procedure, and mechanism for ensuring adequate level of environmental consideration and integration in each investment in the project-cycle; and describes the principles, objectives and approach to be followed to avoid or minimize or mitigate impacts.
+The updated EMF contains the following:

-- Environmental factors that needs to be considered while planning and design of different categories of activities under the RTIP-II: Flood Damage (Additional Financing). - Environmental screening criteria: A screening/assessment process and actions to be taken in case there is any possibility that the IDA's environmental safeguards may be triggered under the RTIP-II: Flood Damage (Additional Financing). - Environmental assessment guidelines: Steps, process and procedures to be followed in different levels of environmental assessment (limited or full assessment).
-This includes guidance on the project level baseline information, impact identification, public consultation, alternative analysis, assessment and designing mitigation measures, and in preparing Environmental Management Plan (EMP) as well as the Monitoring Plan. - The EMF includes project/ activity level environmental monitoring framework. - The EMF includes the institutional arrangement for implementing EMF, environmental code of practices to be followed in project/activity level, capacity strengthening plan for environmental capacity of the involved parties in accordance with their role and functions, guidance on appropriate ways of holding consultations. - A framework for implementation, monitoring, supervision, auditing and reporting
+- Environmental factors that needs to be considered while planning and design of different categories of activities. - Environmental screening criteria: A screening/assessment process and actions to be taken in case there is any possibility that the IDA's environmental safeguards may be triggered under the project. - Environmental assessment guidelines: Steps, process and procedures to be followed in different levels of environmental assessment (limited or full assessment).
+This includes guidance on the project level baseline information, impact identification, public consultation, alternative analysis, assessment and designing mitigation measures, and in preparing Environmental Management Plan (EMP) as well as the Monitoring Plan. - The EMF includes project/ activity level environmental monitoring framework. - The EMF includes the institutional arrangement for implementing EMF, environmental code of practices to be followed in project/activity level, capacity strengthening plan for environmental capacity of the involved parties in accordance with their role and functions, guidance on appropriate ways of holding consultations.